ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1a_ContainerRegistry/instructions.md

-# IBM Cloud and IBM Cloud Container Registry
+# Creating an IBM Cloud Container Registry Namespace

 ## Objectives
 In this lab, you will: